• Skip to primary navigation

 • Take the muffin pan with the rice crispy treats out of the freezer.

-• Take a spoon of the melted chocolate and make a waving motion to create chocolate streak over each rice crispy treat—it’s okay if some of these chocolate streaks fall onto the muffin pan instead.
+• Take a spoonful of the melted chocolate and make a waving motion to create chocolate streaks over each rice crispy treat—it’s okay if some of these chocolate streaks fall onto the muffin pan instead.

 • Continue until all melted chocolate is used up.
 You should have a generous amount of chocolate covering each rice crispy treat

-• Sprinkle on top of each cupcake some fine coconut shreds and finely chopped nuts of your choice (optional).
+• Sprinkle on top some fine coconut shreds and finely chopped nuts of your choice (optional).

 • Place immediately in the freezer for 4 hours or until the rice crispy treats have sufficiently hardened.

-• Keep stored in the freezer and only remove them when you ready to eat them.
+• Keep them stored in the freezer, and only remove them when you are ready to eat them.

 • Remove the cupcake liner and enjoy your rice crispy treat.